gilbarbara/colorizr/README.md

 ```

 **hsl2rgb(input: HSL): RGB**
-_convert a HSL object into a RGB object_
+_convert an HSL object into an RGB object_

 ```typescript
 import { hsl2rgb } from 'colorizr';